Auto Insurance

 Factors you control:

-- Driving record — the single biggest controllable factor.
+• Driving record, the single biggest controllable factor.
 One at-fault accident raises your premium 20–40%.
 A DUI can double or triple it.
 A clean record for 3–5 years earns progressively better rates.

-- Vehicle choice — a Honda Civic costs a fraction to insure compared to a BMW X5 or a Dodge Charger.
+• Vehicle choice, a Honda Civic costs a fraction to insure compared to a BMW X5 or a Dodge Charger.
 Safety ratings, theft rates, and repair costs all factor in.
 Always check the insurance cost before you buy a car.

-- Deductible level — raising from $500 to $1,000 typically saves 15–25% on collision and comprehensive.
+• Deductible level, raising from $500 to $1,000 typically saves 15–25% on collision and comprehensive.
 Match it to your savings cushion.

-- Annual mileage — driving fewer miles means fewer exposure hours.
+• Annual mileage, driving fewer miles means fewer exposure hours.
 Low-mileage discounts and telematics programs can save 10–30%.

+State insurance departments, including the California Department of Insurance and regulators overseen by the National Association of Insurance Commissioners (NAIC), publish rate comparison guides that can help you see how carriers in your state price these factors.
 For a detailed breakdown of how each factor affects your quote, our guide to understanding auto quotes covers the math behind the numbers.

 How the Claims Process Actually Works